Vankata453/ZoneInternetGamesServer/README.md

 Both applications have two variants for Windows 7 and Windows XP games.
 The Windows XP one is only available in x86 builds.

 Both the Injector and the Client DLL are **not supported on Windows ME**.
+Use the [VBScript patcher](#on-windows-me) to configure host and port on Windows ME.

 #### Functionality